davidissamattos/bpcs/README.md

       - If the model is not recompiling or updating do `pkgbuild::clean_dll()` then `devtools::document()` and possibly `devtools::load_all()` or `devtools::install()`

+There are some dev-functions in inst/devfunctions to help building the package website and running test coverage (and submitting to codecov).

 # Icon credits